 Zip code tracking

-Provide your user name for LoTW and the password (this is not
+Provide your user name for eQSL/LoTW and the password (this is not

 and New band country

-Detailed setup of both CW devices is here:
+Detailed setup of the CW devices is here:

-The further steps (CW messages edit, keyboard keyer operation) - click here
+For further steps (CW messages edit, keyboard keyer operation) - click

 must be installed and functional.